 Apps and books

 The first couple of times I tried meditation, I used apps, namely (in order): "Headspace", "Calm", "7mind", and "Smiling Mind".
 Eventually, all the commercial apps lost their appeal to me, as they charge quite a ridiculous amount of money (monthly subscriptions).
 However, I can recommend "Smiling Mind", as it is free of charge and made by a not-for-profit in Australia.
-Note that even Smiling Mind has plenty of privacy-invading trackers in the app though, which I have asked them about by email but got a non-answer.
+Note that even Smiling Mind has plenty of privacy-invading trackers in the app though, which I have asked them about by email but got a non-answer answer back.

 I also read two books on the topic: The first was "The Headspace Guide to Meditation and Mindfulness: How Mindfulness Can Change Your Life in Ten Minutes a Day" (Andi Puddicombe), which I ended up disliking; and the other was "Mindfulness in plain English" (Bhante Gunaratana), which I ended up reading twice and can recommend.
 I'm still looking for a good science-based book though.